Shifts an integer value (in sign) to the right by a specified number of bits, pushing the result onto the evaluation stack.

 The stack transitional behavior, in sequential order, is:

-The shr.un instruction shifts the value (type int32, int64 or native int) right by the specified number of bits.
-The number of bits is a value of type int32 or native int.
+The shr.un instruction shifts the value (type int32, int64 or natural int) right by the specified number of bits.
+The number of bits is a value of type int32, int64 or natural int.
 The return value is unspecified if the number of bits to be shifted is greater than or equal to the width (in bits) of the supplied value.

 Shr replicates the high order bit on each shift, preserving the sign of the original value in the result.

-The following Emit method overload can use the shr opcode:
+The following Emit constructor overload can use the shr opcode: